jaypandyaibm/WAWFuction.github.io/README.md

-Web functions are low-code solutions that can be implemented by your API developer using predefined Python or Node.js templates.
+# Watson Assistant: learn to access data from third party applications and APIs

+In this article, you are provided with the information needed to set up a Watson Assistant instance to augment a conversation with live data from API calls.
+APIs can be set up to fetch near real time data from databases and/or to fetch public information on the internet.

-Here is a step by step guide to implement web function:
+## Here is a step by step guide to implement web function:

 Web functions are available on IBM cloud > Functions > Actions

 ![functionlocation](https://github.com/jaypandyaibm/WAWFuction.github.io/blob/main/images/1function.png?raw=true)

 Tip: Make sure your Function namespace and your Watson Assistant both are on same region.